 This arrangement has an impact on work, travel and opening times of various attractions.

-It’s worth checking this before you travel to Prague and Czech Republic as on one hand it can be good, because you get a lot more events and activities around the public holidays, but on the other hand it can get very busy.
+It’s worth checking this before you travel to Prague and Czech Republic as on one hand it can be good, because you get a lot more events and activities around the public holidays, but on the other hand, it can get very busy and accommodation can gets booked up quickly.

 How many public holidays are there in Czech Republic?